Jordynns/Wojtek-Network/Technical-Documentation.md

 ```

 ## Containers / Services
-To Setup all containers, use the following docker-compose.yml:
+To Setup all containers, use the following docker-compose.yml and create a stack within Portainer:

 ```
 version: "3.9"